Anthonie Heinsius: Contemporary opinions

 a consummate man in affairs, of a reserved manner, polite in conversation, never harsh and seldom heated in debate.
 His demeanor, was accommodating; no ostentation in his household; his staff comprised a secretary, a coachman, a footman, a maid, not indicating the power of a prime minister.

 he was not accused of finding pleasure in the consideration brought by the continuation of war to prolong it, nor of any personal interest.

+The mysterious anonymous Monsieur de B., who served in the Dutch army and in the guards of William III, was famous for his shrewd observations on Dutch politicians and military officers.
+He described Heinsius in his memoires as a man who possessed:

+all the talents one could desire in a minister: a pleasing and engaging appearance, great gentleness, patience, and discretion.
+At the same time, he could be as proud and inflexible as any man when circumstances required it, while at other moments he was accommodating and yielding.
+He possessed a coolness and brevity that silenced even the greatest talkers. [...]
+Because his government was sincere and he sought nothing except the good of the country, none of those satirical pamphlets or mocking writings, which in this country circulated with such impunity, appeared against him.

 Voltaire presents Heinsius in his The Age of Louis XIV as a "Spartan proud to have humbled a Persian King," after the collapsed peace negotiations of 1709, when Louis XIV had sent Torcy to The Hague to seek peace.